tvl83/DeveloperDocumentation/src/content/sphero/sdks.md

 ## Overview

-This Guide walks you through the basics of creating Mac apps that leverage the Orbotix Sphero SDK.
+This guide walks you through the basics of creating Mac apps that leverage the Orbotix Sphero SDK.
 The examples in this guide were built using Objective-C and have been tested with the current released OSX and current version of Xcode.
 The goal of this developer guide along with sample code is to give the developer a taste of the wide variety of things Sphero can d , respond to, and keep track of.